sirdog9001/EnduraBot/mkdocs/docs/classes.md

 If no errors are raised the `target_id` will be removed from the blacklist.

 ## DBRGITGames
-This class is stored in `classes/db_rgit_games_handler.py`.
-When initiated it creates a connection to the `endurabot.db` database and, if the table does not already exist, creates the `rgit_games` table.
+This class is stored at `classes/db_rgit_games_handler.py`.

+When initiated a connection to the `endurabot.db` database is made and, if the table does not already exist, the `rgit_games` table is created.

 ### check_if_exists()
 This method accepts the following arguements:

-- `id`: The IsThereAnyDeal UUID of a game.
+- `id`: The ITAD UUID of a game.

 This method will return `not None` if the UUID is in the RGIT table and `False` if it is not.